raph0222/vue-docker-jenkins-personal/README.md

 npm run dev
 ```

-## Jenkins
+## /Jenkins

+This path is used to run a Jenkins server setup in a docker container.

+You can access jenkins from [http://localhost:8081/](http://localhost:8081/) It is used to handle code "reviews", and the deployment pipeline too for now.
+*Update the .env DOCKER_GID value with your GID for jenkins permissions with docker host to test it out*

+**2 pipelines** :

-There is a Jenkins server setup in a docker container.
-You can access jenkins from [http://localhost:8081/](http://localhost:8081/) It will be used to simply handle code "reviews" for now.
-Each time code needs to be merged, jenkins will be triggered, start a docker container with node and verify if the code can be : linted, built... (see /jenkins/Jenkinsfile).
-Update the .env with your GID as explained if you want to test it out.
+- review : Each time code needs to be merged, jenkins will be triggered, docker inside jenkins and check if the project can be : linted, built... (manual for now)

-notes : for now, it uses local code, as the github repo is not created yet.
-The review pipeline is triggered manually by simply starting the build.
+- deploy : get the code from github repo, docker inside jenkins to build the /dist.
+Send the build to an EC2 instance via ssh.
+Restart apache.

 ```sh
 # the jenkins and docker files are located in /jenkins